 Carriers can be found liable for breach of contract, conversion or breach of the duty as bailees.
-They cannot avail themselves of the limitation of liability under the Hague Rules.
+They cannot avail themselves of the limitation of liability under the Hague Rules (which is currently compulsorily applicable in Malaysia in relation to the carriage of goods by sea provided in COGSA).